 The Government Won't Show The Public How Much Gold Is In Fort Knox

 Despite continued inquiries, the US Mint refuses to offer up proof of the exact amount of gold held at Fort Knox.
-Very few people have ever been allowed into the vault and while it's generally believed that there are 147.3 million ounces of gold there, the accuracy of that is in doubt.
-Presidential candidate Ron Paul was unsuccessful when he called for an audit of the US Federal Reserve and Fort Knox in 2008, but his skepticism echoed those of other conspiracy theorists.
+Few people have ever entered the vault, and while 147.3 million ounces of gold allegedly exists inside, the accuracy remains in doubt.

-It's Surrounded By Guns, Mines, Security Cameras, And 100,000 Acres Of Land
+Guns, Mines, Cameras, And 100,000 Acres Of Land Surround The Fort

-To get to the gold vault at Fort Knox, you'd have to make your way through a network of security measures.
-Fort Knox itself is over 100,000 acres in size and houses 30,000 military personnel.
-On the way to the vault, there is a literal mine field and an electric fence protecting the gold.
-There are also video cameras, motion detectors, and secret microphones set up to pick up the presence of anyone or anything that's not supposed to be there.
-US Mint Police are a constant presence as they preside over the grounds from four machine gun towers placed around the perimeter.
+Fort Knox sits on over 100,000 acres and houses 30,000 military personnel.
+On the way to the vault, a literal mine field and an electric fence protect the gold.
+The facility also features video cameras, motion detectors, and secret microphones, all set to pick up the presence of anyone or anything that doesn't belong.
+Plus, US Mint Police remain a constant presence, and preside over the grounds from four machine gun towers placed around the perimeter.